friendsofgo/killgrave/README.md

 ### Compile by yourself

-If you want to use `Killgrave` from the source code, first you will need clone the repository
+If you want to use `Killgrave` from the source code, first you will need to clone the repository:

 ```sh
 git clone git@github.com:friendsofgo/killgrave.git